“This post may contain affiliate links. Please read my disclosure for more info.

 - Give you a roadmap that’ll work as long as you have the discipline to follow it.

 I may not agree with every single detail of the 7 baby steps, but I agree with the overall idea.
-The aim is to have long-term goals, and then make choices every day that align with them.
+To have goals, and to have a framework that’ll help you to make choices every day that align with them.

 That’s what’ll put you into the position to build wealth as quickly as possible, and have less regrets in life.